 VerbNet, COLLIE-V, and FrameNet are not directly annotated on text, though annotations for at least VerbNet and FrameNet can be obtained by using SemLink to project FrameNet and VerbNet annotations onto PropBank annotations (Palmer et al., 2005).
 PropBank frames have been enriched in a variety of other ways.
 One such enrichment can be found in Abstract Meaning Representation (AMR; Banarescu et al., 2013; Donatelli et al., 2018).
-Another can be found in Richer Event Descriptions (RED; O'Gorman et al., 2016), which annotates events and entities for factuality (whether an event actually happened) and genericity (whether an event/entity is a particular or generic) as well as annotating for causal, temporal, sub-event, and co-reference relations between events (see also Chklovski and Pantel, 2004; Hovy et al., 2013; Cybulska and Vossen, 2014).
+Another can be found in Richer Event Descriptions (RED; O'Gorman et al., 2016), which annotates events and entities for factuality (whether an event actually happened or is hypothetical) and genericity (whether an event/entity is a particular or generic) as well as annotating for causal, temporal, sub-event, and co-reference relations between events (see also Chklovski and Pantel, 2004; Hovy et al., 2013).

-Additional less fine-grained event classifications exist in TimeBank (Pustejovsky et al., 2006), Universal Conceptual Cognitive Annotation (UCCA; Abend and Rappoport, 2013), and the Situation Entities dataset (SitEnt; Friedrich and Palmer, 2014b; Friedrich et al., 2016).
+Additional less fine-grained event ontologies exist in TimeBank (Pustejovsky et al., 2006), Universal Conceptual Cognitive Annotation (UCCA; Abend and Rappoport, 2013), and the Situation Entities dataset (SitEnt; Friedrich and Palmer, 2014b; Friedrich et al., 2016).
 Of these, the closest to capturing the standard Vendler classification and decompositions thereof is SitEnt.
 The original version of SitEnt annotates only for a state-event distinction (alongside related, non-event structural distinctions), but later elaborations further annotate for telicity (Friedrich and Gateva, 2017).
 Because of this close alignment to the standard Vendler classes, we use SitEnt annotations as part of validating our own annotation protocol in §3.

-Universal Decompositional Semantics In contrast to the hand-engineered event structure classifications discussed above, our aim is to derive event structure representations directly from semantic annotations.
+Universal Decompositional Semantics In contrast to the hand-engineered event structure ontologies discussed above, our aim is to derive event structure representations directly from semantic annotations.
 To do this, we extend the existing annotations in the Universal Decompositional Semantics dataset (UDS; White et al. 2016, 2020) with key annotations for the event structural distinctions discussed above.
-Our aim is not necessarily to reconstruct any previous classification, though we do find in §6 that our event type classification approximates Vendler's to some extent.
+Our aim is not necessarily to reconstruct any of the ontologies discussed above, though we do find in §6 that our event type ontology approximates Vendler's.

-UDS is a semantic annotation framework and dataset based on the principles that (i) the semantics of words or phrases can be decomposed into sets of simpler semantic properties and (ii) these properties can be annotated by asking straightforward questions intelligible to non-experts.
-UDS comprises two layers of annotations on top of the Universal Dependencies (UD) syntactic graphs in the English Web Treebank (EWT): (i) predicateargument graphs with mappings into the syntactic graphs, derived using the PredPatt tool (White et al., 2016; Zhang et al., 2017); and (ii) crowdsourced annotations for properties of events (on the predicate nodes of the predicate-argument graph), entities (on the argument nodes), and their relationship (on the predicate-argument edges).

-The UDS properties are organized into three predicate subspaces with five properties in total:
+UDS consists of two layers of annotations on top of the Universal Dependencies (UD) syntactic graphs in the English Web Treebank (EWT): (i) predicate-argument graphs with mappings into the syntactic graphs, derived using the PredPatt tool (White et al., 2016; Zhang et al., 2017); and (ii) crowd-sourced annotations for properties of events (on the predicate nodes of the predicateargument graph), entities (on the argument nodes), and their relationship (on the predicate-argument edges).
+These properties are organized into three predicate subspaces with five properties: